ChrisWhealy/HFVL/README.md

 ### `$drawBox`

-Creates a box that can contain text and can be connected to other boxes by arrows
+Creates a box that can contain text and can be connected to other boxes by arrows.

+`x + width` must be less than the overall window width.<br>
+`y + height` must be less than the overall window height.

 | | Name | Value/Units | Description
 |---|---|---|---|